jvm-graphics-labs/oit/README.md

 - [Full-Text High-Resolution PDF](http://jcgt.org/published/0002/02/09/paper.pdf)
 - [Nvidia Weighted Blended OIT Sample](http://docs.nvidia.com/gameworks/content/gameworkslibrary/graphicssamples/opengl_samples/weightedblendedoitsample.htm), Graphics and Compute Samples

-If you have `GL4`, you can look for the fastest standard `oit.gl4.wb` algorithm or, otherwise, you can still implement in `GL3` at a small addition cost, `oit.gl3.wb`.
+If you have `GL4`, you can look for the fastest standard `wb` algorithm in the [`gl4`](https://github.com/elect86/depthPeeling/tree/master/DepthPeeling/src/oit/gl4) package or, otherwise, you can still implement in `GL3` at a small addition cost, `oit.gl3.wb`.
 Both `wbo` versions refers to the corresponding optimized algorithm that renders first opaque meshes.